- Do you ever wonder about how you can make something better?

 http://www.domainwhitepages.com/

-Here is a List of Web Hosts Here is a list of web hosts, their Copyright Abuse Addresses, and tips on sending in the DMCA takedown notice.
+Here is a list of web hosts, along with their copyright abuse addresses and tips on submitting a DMCA takedown notice.
 (See below on how to make a DMCA takedown notice.)
-Many web hosts require you to fill out their online form, while this is quicker, you don't have a copy of the infringement notice.
-Make sure you have a system to keep track of the DMCA notices you sent.
-(See keeping track of DMCA notices below).
+Many web hosts require you to fill out their online form, which is quicker; however, you don't have a copy of the infringement notice.
+Ensure you have a system in place to track the DMCA notices you have sent.
+(See keeping track of DMCA notices below.)

 Bing Images